Academic Year 2024–2025

 Graduate Teaching Assistant (GTA)

 Graduate students holding GTA appointments will generally not have a primary responsibility for a course, but may serve as discussion leaders in breakout sections, grade papers, or assist the primary instructor of a course in other ways.
-GTAs may also engage in a range of other instructional activities that are not tied to a specific course (e.g. proctoring for multiple courses, tutoring, advising).
+GTAs may also engage in other instructional activities not tied to a specific course (e.g. proctoring for multiple courses, tutoring, advising).

 On rare occasions when a student is enrolled with significant degrees, credentials or experience to meet accreditation standards for service as an instructor for an undergraduate course, a GTA may be assigned primary instructional duties for a course.
-Written permission must be secured by the school or department from the associate provost.
-The dean or department chair shall determine that the credentials of a student qualify the individual to undertake the work assignment.
+Written permission must be secured by the school or department from the Dean of Graduate Studies.
+The dean or department chair shall determine that a student’s credentials qualify the individual to undertake the work assignment.
 Typical responsibilities and duties for a GTA with a teaching assignment would include:

 • Assuming teaching responsibility for a course, laboratory or discussion section of a course;